LendingPoint personal loans review

 Get answers to some common questions about LendingPoint personal loans.

 I didn’t get the loan.
 What can I do?

-If you’re not sure why your application was rejected, first reach out to LendingPoint to find out why.
-It might be as simple as an inconsistency on your application, at which case you might want to apply again.
+If you’re not sure why your application was rejected, reach out to LendingPoint to find out why.
+It might be as simple as an inconsistency on your application.

 If you were rejected over your personal credit, you might want to take steps to up your credit score before applying for a loan with LendingPoint — or any other lender.
-Other ways to improve your chances next time around include paying off some of your debt or upping your income to improve your debt-to-income ratio.
+Other ways to improve your chances next time around include paying off some of your debt or finding a second job to improve your debt-to-income ratio.